 The Policy Learning Platform organises a e-workshop on the topic of 'university-industry collaboration' Thursday, 11 March, from 14:00 to 17:00 CET.

-Register today and join us to learn how to promote technology transfers between universities and industries in your regional innovation ecosystems through financial, regulatory, and soft policy tools.
+By joining this event you will learn how to promote technology transfers between universities and industries in your regional innovation ecosystems through financial, regulatory, and soft policy tools.

 Why are university-industry transfers so important?

 Here is what Arnault Morisson, one of the Thematic Expert and host of the event thinks: 'There are many benefits to enhancing collaborative innovation activities between universities (public laboratories, research institutes etc.) and industry (private companies).
 The benefits include:

 - to achieve a critical mass in research activities,

 - to overcome fragmentation caused by distance and a smaller resource base,